Download helpful materials to support you throughout KYMRIAH therapy.

 Go to What side effects may I experience with KYMRIAH? to learn what other signs and symptoms to look for.

 KYMRIAH is a type of cutting-edge immunocellular therapy.
-This means that KYMRIAH harnesses the power of your own immune system to treat your cancer.
+This means that KYMRIAH harnesses the power of your own immune system to treat your advanced blood cancer.

 KYMRIAH reprograms your T cells, natural defenders that are a part of your immune system.
 T cells detect and destroy infected or cancerous cells by looking for certain antigens.
 Antigens are markers on cells that help your immune system identify normal cells from infected or cancerous cells.
 KYMRIAH helps your T cells recognize a certain antigen on your B cells called CD19.
 By reprogramming your T cells, KYMRIAH enhances their ability to detect and destroy B cells, including those that are cancerous.